Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

-# Shattered Ascension Rewritten Rulebook  - v18_2017-08-05
+# Shattered Ascension Rewritten Rulebook  - v20_2017-??-??
 ***By Cyrusa***
+***Email for feedback: cyrusa (dot) ti3 (at) laposte (dot) net***

-> This rulebook is an attempt at rewriting the full Twilight Imperium 3 rules integrating the Shattered Ascension mod.
-The main goals were to be more concise and more precise (meaning less ambiguities in games).
+> This rulebook is an attempt at rewriting the full Twilight Imperium 3 rulebook integrating the Shattered Ascension mod.
+The main goals were to be as concise as possible, and more precise, so as to clear out as many ambiguities as possible.
-> To do this, I had to make some minor changes to the SA ruleset here and there.
-I have indicated the changes I made in comments such as this one so they stand out.
+> During this process, I made minor changes with regards to the official SA ruleset to fulfill these goals.
+These differences are indicated in comments such as this one throughout this rulebook.

+> To get an url pointing to a specific part of this rulebook (to give to a friend for example), hover over a title and click on the link icon that will pop up on its left, then copy the new url of the webpage.
+This also works for internal links, simply click on them and copy the new url of the webpage.

 ### Notes
 ***Contradictions***
 If a wording would contradict with another (for example saying you can do something that another wording prevents), then either it explicitly refers to the other wording it is contradicting with, in which case it takes precedence, or it does not, in which case the default precedence order is:
-Action Cards > Political Cards > Racial Advancements > Racial Abilities > Technologies > Rules from this rulebook
+Action Cards > Political Cards > Racial Upgrade > Racial Abilities > Technologies > Rules from this rulebook

 ***Compliance***
 A player subject to negative effects (for example discard *3* Trade Goods) must fulfil them as far as able (if she only has *2* Trade Goods, she must discard them).